By Diane Meers

 Millions of women, men and children marched in unprecedented numbers in cities around the world on January 21st, the day following the inauguration on Donald Trump as the 45th president of the United States.
 The following Monday, the unfazed President sprung into action signing 3 memorandums, one of which sets an ominous tone for what else may come in regards to women’s rights under his command.
 Let’s first visit the historical loop that is the revival of The Mexico City Policy.

-We can thank the Reagan administration for this policy, which is also dubbed the “Global Gag Rule”.
+We can thank the Reagan administration for this policy, which is also dubbed the “Global Gag Rule.”
 It was put in place 33 years ago but rescinded when Bill Clinton became president in 1993.
 Then it was immediately reversed by Republicans under George W. Bush, and revoked yet again by Democrats as soon as Barack Obama came into office in 2009.
 See the pattern?
 The reinstating of this memorandum seems like a mandatory first step for a Republican taking on the Presidency.

 It is nevertheless a hard pill to swallow.
 And for many women beyond our borders the availability of the birth control and contraceptives will dwindle, along with HIV care, safe abortion services, referrals and reproductive education.
 The conversation inevitably becomes broader as we are left with one main question: where are women’s rights headed?

-We decided to speak with Frank Cerutti, a highly esteemed professor of history and a champion of public education, to help us navigate:
+I recently spoke with Frank Cerutti, a highly esteemed professor of history and a champion of public education, to help us navigate:

 The most talked about scenario is Roe v.
 Wade being overturned under a Trump administration.
 Some critics argue that it would be very unlikely.
 Can we be sure?